 Hopefully this helped your sky replacement look more natural in photos with reflections.

 And just like that we’ve easily replaced our sky with a new one in Photoshop.
 Just remember this is a powerful tool that can easily add drama to any of your photos.
 Many photographers are conflicted about the ethics of replacing parts of an image like this.
-This is why I recommend always noting in your caption that the image has been modified so people know the image is changed.
+This is why I recommend always noting in your caption on social media that the image has been modified so people know the image is changed.
+If you wanted to go further you could even using the Photoshop AI features to create unique skies or add elements.

 I would love to see this feature added to Lightroom so you wouldn’t need to open the image in Photoshop but it’s easy enough that it’s not too much hassle.